zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 You use Smart View panel to connect to your smart view data sources and manage connections.

-1. Open a new Excel.
-Click Smart View – Panel – Private Connections.
-Enter the Smart View URL and the credentials.
+1. Open a new excel.
+Click **Smart View – Panel – Private Connections**.
+Enter the smart view URL and the credentials.

-2. In the Connection Manager panel to your right, click ‘DynamicCorp’ – ‘Sales’.
-Click Connect and then Ad hoc analysis.
+2. In the Connection Manager panel to your right, Click ‘DynamicCorp’ – ‘Sales’.
+Click **Connect** and then **Ad hoc analysis**.

     ![](./images/image14_8.png "")